 I am lucky and grateful to have met many successful people in my life, all from different walks of life.
 Many of them agreed to mentor me from time to time on specific aspects of my life.
 One of the common traits of successful people is their never-ending quest to improve themselves.
 For that purpose, I found that most of them focused on keeping themselves current and updated with the latest from their domains.
 They would have discussions about recent topics and where to find information.

-On most Saturdays after my Toastmasters meeting, I would accompany my friends from the club to have lunch and coffee.
+Most Saturdays after my Toastmasters meeting, I would accompany my friends from the club to have lunch and coffee.
 Being the youngest of the lot, I listened to their discussions, and they often suggested things I could read.
 These friends introduced me to authors such as Mark Manson and Cal Newport.

 Diversify What You Read